The goals of testing are:

 - To diagnose the presence of neuropathy and distinguish it from other conditions that may cause similar symptoms

-- Identify the cause, where possible
+- Identify the cause of neuropathy, where possible

 - Detect and evaluate complications

 The diagnostic workup for neuropathy begins with a thorough medical history and physical exam.

 - The medical history may include questions about symptoms, work environment, lifestyle habits, exposure to toxins, alcohol use, risk of HIV or other infectious diseases, and family history of neurological diseases.

 - The physical exam is likely to include a neurological exam to check tendon reflexes, muscle strength and tone, and the ability to sense vibration, light touch, body position, temperature, and pain.

 Depending on the results of the medical history and physical/neurological exam, one or more of the following tests may be ordered:

 - Nerve conduction tests – to evaluate nerve transmission and measure the degree of damage in large nerve fibers (both sensory and motor)

 - Electromyography (EMG) – to detect abnormal electrical activity in muscles and help differentiate between muscle and nerve disorders